 (c) in relation to a continuing credit contract, is a reference to the annual percentage rate within the meaning of section 55.

-11. Credit charge
+11. Terms used: credit charge, accrued credit charge

 (1) For the purposes of this Act, a reference to a credit charge —